sanatshah/cursorcats/README.md

   <img src="assets/repo-banner.png" alt="Cursor Cats" width="100%" />
 </p>

-**Code with Cursor Cats**, little pixel familiars on your desktop while **Cursor Agents** do the real work.
-One cat per run, prowling on top of every window, purring until the task lands, and occasionally fighting with eachother.
-Click a cat to read the thread; spawn another, pick a folder, drop a prompt, and let it pad off to code.
+**Code with Cursor Cats**, little pixel familiars on your desktop while Cursor Agents do the real work.
+One cat per run, prowling on top of every window, purring until the task lands, while occasionally fighting with eachother.
+Click a cat to read its conversation or to see its final message.
+CMD+Shift+S to launch a new cat.

 ## Powered by the Cursor SDK